Dimension reduction for semidefinite programs via Jordan algebras: Examples

-We will in some cases report the number of non-zero (nnz) entries in a description of \eqref{sdp:mainEq}; this equals the number of non-zero floating-point numbers needed to store $C$ and $\{A_i\}^m_{i=1}$.
-We also report a tuple of ranks for \eqref{sdp:mainEq}, which is simply the tuple $(n_1,\ldots,n_r)$.
+where $C, A_i \in \mathbb{S}^{n_{1}} \times \cdots \times \mathbb{S}^{n_{r}}$ are fixed, and $\langle \cdot, \cdot \rangle$ denotes the inner-product obtained by equipping each $\mathbb{S}^{n_{i}}$ with the trace inner-product.
+(This reformatting amounts to eliminating free variables and relabeling nonnegative orthants as products of psd cones of order one.)
+We will in some cases report the number of non-zero (nnz) entries in a description of~\eqref{sdp:mainEq}; this equals the number of non-zero floating-point numbers needed to store $C$ and ${\{A_i\}}^m_{i=1}$.
+We also report a tuple of ranks for~\eqref{sdp:mainEq}, which is simply the tuple $(n_1,\ldots,n_r)$.